AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 * better pricing discipline,
 * lower operational cost,
-* or more efficient customer mix.
+* or a more efficient customer mix.

 Meanwhile, larger markets operate with weaker efficiency.